Last Updated on

 Websites comes in all different shapes and sizes.
 There are lots of different styles and approaches you can take to website design in Norwich.

-Choosing a web design style should be a collaborative process and agreed at the outset of the project with your web designer.
+Choosing a design style should be a collaborative process and agreed at the outset of the project with your web designer in Norwich, or the company who’s services you have contracted.

 - Colour scheme

-The colour scheme your website uses will play a large part in first impressions and how your business is perceived.
+The colour scheme your company website uses will play a large part in first impressions and how your business is perceived.
+It is also a key part of your digital marketing strategy and branding.
 Your colour scheme needs to match your logo and brand colours.
-If you have a logo that is red and grey, those should be the colours that are used on your website to ensure your brand is consistent.
+If you have a logo that is red and grey, those should be the colours that are used on your website to ensure you achieve brand consistency.

 If you don’t have a logo, or your logo uses neutral colours like black or dark grey, you could use Paletton to generate a colour scheme for your website, or ask your website designer to do this.
 When it comes to colours, less is more.
 Stick to 2-3 colours maximum, unless you’re dealing with a large website.

-If you are a professional services provider, like an accountant or law firm for example, you will likely want to opt for a traditional typeface, or a neutral one, like Lato or Open Sans.
+If you are a professional services, like an accountant or law firm for example, you will likely want to opt for a traditional typeface, or a neutral one, like Lato or Open Sans.
+The font you use should be consistent across your website, including the menu and footer.

 These fonts are not too ‘stiff’, but are clean, neutral and a good mix of professional and aesthetically pleasing, making them popular choices across the web.
 If you’re unsure what sort of typography you’d like to use, check out Google Fonts.

-If you are in a traditional industry that requires a conservative approach, like wealth management for example, you may wish to opt for high quality stock imagery from somewhere like Pexels, or Shutterstock.
+If you are in a traditional services industry that requires a conservative approach, like wealth management for example, you may wish to opt for neutral stock imagery from somewhere like Pexels, or Shutterstock.
+Using consistent imagery across your website and digital marketing campaigns is key for maintaining a professional image.

 Cluttered web design is a sure way of turning people off your web design and losing potential leads.
 It can result in a high bounce rate and in people leaving your website before they find the info they need and submitting a contact form.